gamehero10/gamehero10/README.md

 - 👯 I’m looking to collaborate on **any future projects that involve frontend and backend web development.**

-- 🤝 I’m looking for help with **how to successfully pass the interview process.**
+- 🤝 I’m looking for help on how to **how to successfully pass the interview process.**

 - 👨‍💻 All of my projects are available at [https://github.com/gamehero10?tab=repositories](https://github.com/gamehero10?tab=repositories)